Credentialing: Special circumstances: telemedicine

-The Centers for Medicare and Medicaid Services (CMS) Conditions of Participation (CoPs) allow an originating site facility to use proxy credentialing when telemedicine services are provided by a practitioner affiliated with and credentialed by either a Medicare-participating distant site hospital or an entity that qualifies as a distant site telemedicine entity; and when there is a written agreement that satisfies certain requirements that are enumerated in the regulations.
+The Center for Medicare and Medicaid Services (CMS) Conditions of Participation (CoPs) allow an originating site facility to use proxy credentialing when telemedicine services are provided by a practitioner affiliated with and credentialed by either a Medicare-participating distant site hospital or an entity that qualifies as a distant site telemedicine entity; and when there is a written agreement that satisfies certain requirements that are enumerated in the regulations.
 This allows the parties to share information regarding credentialing decisions, as well as periodic updates of practitioner reviews and assessments.
 While healthcare accreditation organizations have largely aligned their standards with CMS regulations, each state has its own regulations regarding hospital licensure, and many states’ regulations include regulations governing the structure and/or operation of the medical staff, including credentialing requirements.

-A healthcare facility may choose to utilize credentialing by proxy under the CMS regulations for telemedicine providers, or it may utilize the process specified in the medical staff bylaws and policies and procedures for other medical staff appointees.
+A healthcare facility may choose to use credentialing by proxy under the CMS regulations for telemedicine providers, or it may use the process specified in the medical staff bylaws and policies and procedures for other medical staff appointees.

-The Joint Commission for Medical Credentialing
+The joint commission for medical credentialing

 TJC (formerly known as JCAHO) was founded in 1951 and accredits and certifies healthcare organizations to meet quality standards.
 It envisions a future in which TJC is "leading the way to zero," which translates to zero harm in healthcare.

 TJC, or the Joint Commission, accredits and certifies over 22,000 healthcare organizations and services in the United States.
 TJC accreditation establishes a baseline for patient safety and process improvement.
-Healthcare facilities that want to supply services to Medicare, Medicaid and other Federal healthcare plans may utilize Joint Commission accreditation in lieu of being surveyed by the State Health Department.
+Healthcare facilities that want to supply services to Medicare, Medicaid and other Federal healthcare plans may use Joint Commission accreditation in lieu of being surveyed by the State Health Department.